 Try to get somebody to go with you.
 It may be hard to find a friend who's game, so go alone if you have to.
 People always have excuses.
 The first few alone may be uncomfortable, but they get easier, and eventually somebody'll want to go with you.
 Exaggerate about how much fun they are.

-Many of our catalogue covers and most of the photos on our home page were taken on S24Os.
+Many of our catalogue covers were taken on S24Os.
 The wettest, windiest, worst ones are more memorable than the fluffy ones.
-Have you ever noticed (if you're a guy) that your beard grows faster when you're outside?
+Have you ever noticed that your beard grows faster when you're outside?

 About our small selection of bike camping gear